Buying poor quality clothes

 If you need to start building your credit history, consider applying for a credit card that caters to people with no- or low-credit scores.

 If you need to rebuild your credit score — and part of the problem is a high credit card balance — consider finding a way to reduce the interest paid on this debt.
 For instance, using a low-interest credit card can help you reduce the interest charged on the outstanding balance.
 This reduces the amount of money you spend on interest and frees up cash that can be used to pay down the debt.
 Do this consistently — always making minimum monthly payments on all outstanding debts — and you'll get out of debt faster and rebuild a robust credit score.
-Good low-interest credit card options include:

 Falling for pyramid schemes

 So many mothers are under pressure to 'have it all.'
 Work-at-home pyramid schemes — with people on the bottom making very little money — specifically target women who want to earn an income while raising their kids.
-The desire to do it all isn't new and the schemes that prey on this desire are also not new, according to 2021 article published by the Huffington Post4.
+The desire to do it all isn't new and the schemes that prey on this desire are also not new, according to 2021 article published by the Huffington Post.

 These companies know how to prey on women's insecurities — including the idea that you must be popular to be valued and you must earn to have a say in household monetary matters.
 Don’t fall into this trap.
-Take the time to educate yourself about pyramid schemes5.
+Take the time to educate yourself about pyramid schemes.
 There's nothing wrong with wanting it all but you will need to prioritize what's important, right here, right now.

 Undervaluing your skills